 Bushwick at a Glance

-Listed by Vogue as one of the “world’s coolest neighborhoods,” Bushwick has always been a creative hub attracting artists, musicians, and creative minds from around the world.
-Like its neighbor, Williamsburg, Bushwick is also generating the attention and buzz of developers and potential residents alike.
-One of the hottest areas to develop in, developers have had an emerging desire to restore former factories and industrial buildings into offices, residential units, cultural spaces and more.
-With a vibrant street art culture, many are turning their eye to Bushwick which is serviced by the L, J, M, and Z train, as well as several bus routes.
+Heralded by Vogue as one of the “world’s coolest neighborhoods,” Bushwick has always been a creative hub attracting artists, musicians, and creative minds from around the world.
+Like its neighbor, Williamsburg, Bushwick generates the attention and buzz of potential residents and developers alike, with the latter focusing on restoring former factories and industrial buildings into offices, residential units, cultural spaces, and more.

 Avg Residential Rent